sergeishere/Processor/README.md

 # DynamicProcess

-DynamicProcess is a simple and convenient extension to the Swift Foundation's Process class powered by `@dynamicMemberLookup` and `@dynamicCallable` attributes.
+DynamicProcess is a simple struct powered by `@dynamicMemberLookup` and `@dynamicCallable` attributes which makes it easier to work with a Process class from a swift code.

 ``` swift
 // Before